giantswarm/docs/sources/guides/mysql-backup.md

 * `PATH_DATEPATTERN`: To store you backup in a nice folder hierarchy with folders named after the current date, define a date pattern.
 Unix `date` format placeholders like `%Y` (year), `%m` (month) and `%d` (day) can be used.
 For example, `%Y/%m` creates one folder per year with one sub folder per month.
 Note that the backup file itself is also datestamped.

 Except for `AWS_DEFAULT_REGION`, all these variables are in fact required.

+If you have looked at the `backup.sh` script really closely, you may have noticed that uses two variables which we do not pass here: `MYSQL_PORT_3306_TCP_ADDR` and `MYSQL_PORT_3306_TCP_PORT`.
+These are automatically set by "container links", which are enabled by naming the MySQL container `mysql` and refering to that name in the `--link` flag when running the `mysql-archiver` container.

 Now, adapt the `docker run` command above to match your requirements and give it a try.
 Hint: Set a low `BACKUP_INTERVAL`, for example `10` seconds, when testing so you don't have to wait too long for a second and third backup to be made.